Nahomi Kawasumi

-Nahomi Kawasumi (川澄 奈穂美, Kawasumi Nahomi) is a Japanese footballer who plays for NJ/NY Gotham FC.
+Nahomi Kawasumi (川澄 奈穂美, Kawasumi Nahomi) is a Japanese footballer who plays either as a midfielder or forward for Japanese club Albirex Niigata.
 A full international since 2008, she won gold at the 2011 World Cup as well as silver at the 2012 London Olympics and 2015 World Cup.
 During the 2011 World Cup, she scored two goals—including a lob at 35 yards away against Sweden during the semifinals—helping Japan eventually win the tournament for the first time in its history.

 Early life

 Kawasumi was raised in Kanagawa Prefecture about 40 minutes south of Tokyo where she began playing soccer as a youth following the lead of her older sister.
 She played for the Rinkan Lemons while in elementary school along with future Japanese national team defender Megumi Kamionobe.
 Kawasumi and Kamionobe scored approximately 70% of the team's goals.
 Kawasumi attended Nippon Sport Science University.

 Club career

 INAC Kobe Leonessa

 Kawasumi signed with INAC Kobe Leonessa in 2008.
 In 2011, she was named the league's most valuable player after captaining INAC to its first league championship title.
 The team finished the 2011 season with a 12–3–0 record and 39 points.

 During the 2013 season, Kawasumi was named the league's most valuable player for a second time.
 Her twelve goals were second only to her teammate Beverly Goebel.
 She was also named to the league's Best Eleven team for the fourth year in a row.
 INAC finished first in the league with a 16–0–2 record securing their third championship in three consecutive years.
 Their 48 points were 10 more than second place team Nippon TV Beleza.

 During the 2013 International Women's Club Championship, Kawasumi scored INAC's second goal during their 3–0 semi-final win against Chilean team, Colo-Colo Femenino.
 INAC Kobe won the tournament with a 4–2 win over Chelsea L.F.C. in the final.

 In September 2014, Kawasumi returned to INAC Kobe Leonessa after she finished the 2014 NWSL season for Seattle Reign FC on loan.